CS5520FeinbergFall2023/group-project-group-5/README.md

     - Adds two pixels.
 E.g. calculate [r,g,b] + [r',g',b'] for two RGB pixels.

 - abstract Pixel getChannelComponent(Channel channel);
-    - Get certain channel component of the pixel, which means the result pixel has same value as the original one on the given channel, but with 0 on the other channels.
+    - Get certain channel component of the pixel, which means the result pixel has same value as the original one on the given channel, but with 0 on the other channelsMap.

 - public abstract Pixel max();
-    - Calculate the max value among all channels of the pixel and get a pixel with all channels this value.
+    - Calculate the max value among all channelsMap of the pixel and get a pixel with all channelsMap this value.

 - public abstract Pixel avg();
-    - Calculate the average value among all channels of the pixel and get a pixel with all channels this value.
+    - Calculate the average value among all channelsMap of the pixel and get a pixel with all channelsMap this value.
 - public boolean isGreyscale()
     - Check if this pixel is greyscale by checking if each channel has the same value.
-The default implementation traverse all values in channels to see if they are all same.
+The default implementation traverse all values in channelsMap to see if they are all same.

 - public String toString()
-    - Returns a string representation of the pixel by printing out the channels and corresponding values.
+    - Returns a string representation of the pixel by printing out the channelsMap and corresponding values.

 ### Image